-- 1. Within 7 days after the application has been deemed complete, public notice of the application shall be mailed to the following parties: - a.
+- 1. Within 7 days after the application has been deemed complete, public notice of the application shall be mailed to the following: - a.
 The applicant and/or the applicant's authorized representative. - b.
 The owner(s) of record of the subject property. - c.
-Owners of record of properties within 300 ft of the perimeter of the subject property. - d.
-Neighborhood district associations to which the application was referred. - 2.
-The public notice shall include the following information: - a.
-The case file number and a brief summary of the proposal. - b.
-A brief description of the subject property, including street address, if available, map and tax lot number, and zoning designation. - c.
-A statement that the City will consider written comments submitted prior to the issuance of the decision, and that the decision may be issued as early as 14 days from the date of the public notice. - d.
-The place, date, and time that comments are due. - e.
-The applicable approval criteria and/or development standards against which the proposal will be evaluated.
+Owners of record of properties within 300 feet of the perimeter of the subject property. - d.
+Neighborhood district associations to which the application was referred.

+2. The public notice shall:

+- a.
+Provide the case file number and a brief summary of the proposal. - b.
+Provide a brief description of the subject property, including street address, if available, map and tax lot number, and zoning designation. - c.
+State that the City will consider written comments submitted prior to the issuance of the decision, and state that the decision may be issued as early as 14 days from the date of the public notice.

-- f.
-A statement that all application materials and applicable approval criteria and development standards are available for review at the City, and that copies can be obtained at a reasonable cost. - g.
-The name and phone number of the City representative to contact for additional information. - h.
-The following statement: "Notice to mortgagee, lien holder, vendor or seller: The Milwaukie Municipal Code requires that if you receive this notice it shall be promptly forwarded to the purchaser."
+- d.
+State the place, date, and time that comments are due. - e.
+List the applicable approval criteria and/or development standards against which the proposal will be reviewed. - f.
+State that all application materials and applicable approval criteria and development standards are available for review at the City, and that copies can be obtained at a reasonable cost. - g.
+Include the name and phone number of the City representative to contact for additional information. - h.
+Include the following statement: "Notice to mortgagee, lien holder, vendor or seller: The Milwaukie Code requires that if you receive this notice it shall be promptly forwarded to the purchaser."

-C. Sign Notice
+C. Notice Sign